 Marla is a woman of a thousand voices from Dr. Ruth and Joan Rivers to all the characters from her Wizard of Oz in 3 Minutes and Gone with the Wind in 6 (with intermission).
-Her animated voice credits include Sylvanian Families, Rupert the Bear, Super Mario Bros. and ALF Tales.
-On Saturday mornings, you can hear Marla's voice on The Care Bears cartoon series as Good Luck Bear.
-That’s the green one.
+Her animated voice credits include Sylvanian Families, Rupert the Bear, Super Mario Bros., Fugget About It, The Care Bears movies and cartoon series as Good Luck Bear and Playful Heart Monkey and ALF Tales.

 As a writer, Lukofsky's personal stories and essays have been published in a variety of medical journals including Cell2Soul, International Journal User-Driven Healthcare, OJCPCD and Health Story Collaborative.
 Ms. Lukofsky also has two TEDx Talks to her credit (Toronto, India).
 She continues to share her experiences in the hopes of helping others.
 “If I can touch even one person, and have them feel that they are not alone, then I've succeeded.”

 Acting grabbed Marla full force throughout her career.
-She co-starred in several feature films including Honeymoon (Lune de Miel) starring Nathalie Baye and John Shea, Zero Patience (John Grayson director) and Disney's Young Again with Keanu Reeves, Lindsay Wagner as well as guest starring on many episodic TV shows like Twilight Zone, Doc and Seeing Things.
+She co-starred in several feature films including Honeymoon (Lune de Miel) starring Nathalie Baye and John Shea, Zero Patience (John Grayson director) and Disney's Young Again with Keanu Reeves, Lindsay Wagner, and Robert Urich, and Rubber Face with Jim Carrey as well as guest starred on many episodic TV shows like T&T, The Twilight Zone, Doc and Seeing Things.

 Lukofsky started her career as a folksinger, hitting all the major folks clubs in Toronto including the famed Riverboat coffee house in Yorkville.
-It was during that time where she got lots of laughs for her between-song banter and her musical standup comedy act emerged, sending her successfully into the comedy world for the next 30+ years.
-Marla headlined throughout the comedy circuit hitting cities like Detroit, New York, San Fransisco, Glasgow, Edinburgh, London, Toronto, Montreal, Bermuda (an island), Washington D.C., Vancouver and Los Angeles just to name a few. (a few?)
+It was during that time where she got lots of laughs for her between-song banter and her musical stand-up comedy act emerged, sending her successfully into the comedy world for the next 30+ years.
+Marla headlined throughout the comedy circuit hitting cities like Detroit, New York, San Francisco, Glasgow, Edinburgh, London, Toronto, Montreal, Bermuda, Washington D.C., Vancouver and Los Angeles just to name a few. (a few?)